joscheuerer/hands-on-workshop/docs/lab3-new.md

 ![Create Template](image/create-template-from-wf.png)
 _Fig.
 Create IaC template from existing workflow_

-In the new window provide the following parameters
+In the new window provide the following parameters:
 1. Template Name = ``vpc-template-xx``
 2. The rest of the parameters are prefilled from the workflow (leave them as is)
 3. Hit **Create** to add this template to your marketplace.